How to Make a Live Edge Epoxy River Table - DIY Style

-So, mix up a small bath of Quick Coat.
+So, mix up a small batch of Quick Coat.
 Using your gloved hands, apply the Quick Coat to the bottom and sides of your live edge epoxy river table project.
-Place both pieces inside your form (bottom side down) and allow the Quick Coat to dry.

 Step 7: Mix your casting resin.
 Mix up Super Cast using a paint stick for 10 minutes.
 Using a stick keeps the air bubbles to a minimum, and you don’t want air bubbles in an epoxy river table!